planariangames/mettlecore/METTLE_Core_Hacks_Troika!.md

 Like most additional Attributes, GNOSIS does not have a Descriptor.

 ### New Action: Cast
 Casting a Spell is a reckless choice every time; a thumb in the eye of the gods.
 Unlike regular actions that only require a Check if the Guide steps in, casting a Spell always flirts with disaster.
 After Spending the Mettle cost, Check GNOSIS versus whatever is used to resist the Spell.
 Many are unresisted, with a Difficulty of zero!
 Others are unlikely hail-Mary gambits with a high Difficulty.
-Checks can be made with a relevant CONCEPT if well-justified, for example by having those Spells in their description.
+Checks can be made with a relevant CALLING if well-justified, for example by having those Spells in their description.

 **Check**: GNOSIS vs. Difficulty (varies by Spell)